containernetworking/cni/Documentation/bridge.md

 * `isGateway` (boolean, optional): assign an IP address to the bridge.
 Defaults to false.
 * `ipMasq` (boolean, optional): set up IP Masquerade on the host for traffic originating from this network and destined outside of it.
 Defaults to false.
 * `mtu` (integer, optional): explicitly set MTU to the specified value.
 Defaults to the value chosen by the kernel.
+* `hairpinMode` (boolean, optional): set hairpin mode for interfaces on the bridge.
+Defaults to false.
 * `ipam` (dictionary, required): IPAM configuration to be used for this network.